Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/README.md

 | `DB_TYPE` | `local` (JSON) or `firestore`; controls which backend `FaceDatabase` instantiates. |
 | `FIRESTORE_DATABASE_ID` | Firestore database ID (default `(default)`). |
 | `FIRESTORE_LOCATION_ID` | Region for Firestore (e.g. `us-central`, `nam5`). |

+> **Upscaling note:** With **12GB** allocated to Docker/Compose the app can chain up to **two** Real-ESRGAN passes using the `realesrgan_x6plus` preset (`IMAGE_UPSCALING_TARGET_SCALE=8.0`, `IMAGE_UPSCALING_MAX_PASSES=2`).
+On CPU-only hosts the code automatically clamps to a single 4× Real-ESRGAN pass (plus a lightweight interpolation touch-up) to keep processing times reasonable; CUDA-equipped machines keep the full multi-pass sequence.
+If PyTorch reports an out-of-memory error on any pass the code retries at a smaller scale (or the previous successful pass) before falling back to OpenCV/Lanczos.
+Lower these env vars on leaner machines.

 Add optional secrets (Firebase, etc.) via `.env` or environment-specific config classes.